kinectron/kinectron/memory-bank/activeContext.md

 ### Next Steps

-- **Implement Skeleton Feed**
+- **Enhance Skeleton Visualization**

-  - Add body tracking and skeleton data streaming
+  - Improve the visualization of skeleton data in the client
-  - Implement visualization for skeleton data
+  - Add more features like joint labels or different visualization modes
-  - Ensure compatibility with existing streams
+  - Ensure proper rendering of multiple bodies

 - **Enhance Raw Depth Visualization**
   - Improve point cloud visualization quality